metin/ProAngularJS-Repo/README.md

 ### Exceptions
 AngularJS uses the $exceptionHandler service to handle any exceptions that arise during the execution of an application and that are not caught using JavaScript's try-catch mechanism.
 The default implementation calls the error method defined by the $log service.

+### Dangerous Data
+AngularJS has some nice built-in support for mitigating the risk of injection attacks using the:
+    . $sce : service that removes dangerous elements from HTML . $sanitize : replaces dangerous characters in HTML with their escaped counterparts

+AngularJS has a good default policy for dealing with dangerous content, but you will have to work with $sce and $sanitize when you need more flexibility (for example, when creating an HTML editor).

+If you want to disable some of the HTML escaping to allow HTML to be rendered you have to install the angular-sanitize module:
+    bower install ng-sanitize --save

+Then, you can use the directive ng-bind-html which will disable dangerous HTML but will allow some of the parts to be rendered:
+    <span ng-bind-html="htmlData"></span>

 # Examples

 000-hello-angular: Serves as a check that the template project is correctly working.
 It includes Angular and Bootstrap as bower components.
 The application displays a list of things to do.